swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

     df['utm_content'] = df.global_contexts.gc.get_from_context_with_type_series(type='MarketingContext', key='content')
     df['utm_term'] = df.global_contexts.gc.get_from_context_with_type_series(type='MarketingContext', key='term')

+Now we will go though a selection of basic analytics metrics.
+We can use models from the :ref:`models
+<models>`
-Now we will go though a bunch of basic analytics metrics.
-We can use models from the :ref:`models <models>` for this purpose or use :ref:`Bach <bach>` to do data analysis directly on the data stored in the SQL database using pandas-like syntax.
+for this purpose or use :ref:`Bach <bach>` to do data analysis directly on the data stored in the SQL database using pandas-like syntax.